Zygomaturus

 Zygomaturus is an extinct genus of giant marsupial belonging to the family Diprotodontidae which inhabited Australia from the Late Miocene to Late Pleistocene.

 Description

 It was a large animal, weighing 500 kg (1100 lbs) or over 700 kg (1544 lbs) and standing about 1.5 m (4.9 ft) tall and 2.5 m (8.2 ft) long.
+As in other large marsupials, the sinuses within the skull are very large, likely to reduce weight.

 Palaeobiology

 In an analysis of remains from Cuddie Springs, the carbon isotope ratios suggests that it consumed both C3 and C4 plants, with a dental microwear texture indicative of browsing.
 Preserved remains suggest that Zygomaturus was widely distributed over Australia during the Pleistocene.